fiddyschmitt/File-Tunnel/README.md

 ## Download
 Releases can be found over in the [releases](https://github.com/fiddyschmitt/file_tunnel/releases) section.

-Linux and Windows is supported.
+Linux and Windows are supported.

 <br />
 <br />